-Where an anonymous complaint is received or the complainant wishes to remain anonymous it will be at the Monitoring Officer's discretion as to whether the complaint proceeds.
+Where an anonymous complaint is received or the complainant wishes to remain anonymous it will be at the Monitoring Officer's discretion, in consultation with the Independent Person as to whether the complaint proceeds.
 Consideration will be given to the public interest and whether the complaint can be justified or determined without the complainant's participation.